 7. Run classes at cafes/ health food stores

-In Northern Thailand and across Southeast Asia, there are many health conscious cafes that double up as a yoga studios or they have a space suitable to hold classes at.
+In Northern Thailand and across Southeast Asia, there are many health conscious cafes that double up as a yoga studio or they have a space suitable to hold classes at.
 Scout out some local places to teach at and contact the owners to see what can be arranged.
 You can even create deals for a free tea or juice after each session, or a class pass discount.
-Or if you will be in once place for several weeks, see if you can arrange one or several yoga workshops.
+Or if you will be in one place for several weeks, see if you can arrange one or several yoga workshops.